 Students who have not selected a major are "undeclared."
 The Academic Advisement Center provides a variety of resources and services to assist students in choosing an appropriate major.
-Information about the various majors at Cal State Fullerton is available in the "Undeclared Resource Room" in the center (UH-124).
-The Academic Advisement Center offers resources to assist students in the exploration of available majors.
+Information about the various majors at California State University, Fullerton is available in the Undeclared Student Resource Center (UH-124).